GiuliaPaggi/MiniDT_online_monitor/README.md

 ## Structure of the project
 The project is divided in the following way:
-- **tbo_bo_reader.py**:  the file that reads the run data file during the data taking and manages the online monitor;
+- **tbo_bo_reader.py**:  the file that reads the run data file during the data taking and manages the online monitor.
+Every 30 seconds, it reads all lines that were written on the file in the elapsed time, and displays the updated plots;
 - **PLOTS.py**: file in which the plotting functions for the monitor are defined;
-- **tbo_bo_writer_simulator.py**: the simulator of one MiniDT chamber readout, writes continuoulsy a text file with randomly generated hits;
+- **tbo_bo_writer_simulator.py**: the simulator of one MiniDT chamber readout, writes a line in a text file every 0.1s with randomly generated hits;
 - **SORT.py**: file in which the sorting function of the simulator is defined;
 - **test_writer.py**: test file for the simulator function.